Georg Cantor: Set theory

+Analysis of the correspondence between Cantor and Dedekind later showed that the proof for the countability of the algebraic numbers originated with Dedekind, who also substantially simplified Cantor's original proof of the uncountability of the reals.
+Cantor failed to acknowledge Dedekind's contributions in his 1874 article.

 Between 1879 and 1884, Cantor published a series of six articles in Mathematische Annalen that together formed an introduction to his set theory.
-At the same time, there was growing opposition to Cantor's ideas, led by Leopold Kronecker, who admitted mathematical concepts only if they could be constructed in a finite number of steps from the natural numbers, which he took as intuitively given.
-For Kronecker, Cantor's hierarchy of infinities was inadmissible, since accepting the concept of actual infinity would open the door to paradoxes which would challenge the validity of mathematics as a whole.
+At the same time, opposition to Cantor's ideas grew, led by Leopold Kronecker, who admitted mathematical concepts only if they could be constructed in a finite number of steps from the natural numbers, which he took as intuitively given.
+For Kronecker, Cantor's hierarchy of infinities was inadmissible, since accepting the concept of actual infinity would open the door to paradoxes that would challenge the validity of mathematics as a whole.
 Cantor also introduced the Cantor set during this period.

 The fifth paper in this series, "Grundlagen einer allgemeinen Mannigfaltigkeitslehre" ("Foundations of a General Theory of Aggregates"), published in 1883, was the most important of the six and was also published as a separate monograph.
-It contained Cantor's reply to his critics and showed how the transfinite numbers were a systematic extension of the natural numbers.
+It contained Cantor's reply to his critics and showed how the transfinite numbers are a systematic extension of the natural numbers.
 It begins by defining well-ordered sets.
 Ordinal numbers are then introduced as the order types of well-ordered sets.
 Cantor then defines the addition and multiplication of the cardinal and ordinal numbers.
-In 1885, Cantor extended his theory of order types so that the ordinal numbers simply became a special case of order types.
+In 1885, he extended his theory of order types so that the ordinal numbers simply became a special case of order types.

-In 1891, he published a paper containing his elegant "diagonal argument" for the existence of an uncountable set.
-He applied the same idea to prove Cantor's theorem: the cardinality of the power set of a set A is strictly larger than the cardinality of A. This established the richness of the hierarchy of infinite sets, and of the cardinal and ordinal arithmetic that Cantor had defined.
+In 1891, Cantor published a paper containing his "diagonal argument" for the existence of an uncountable set.
+He applied the same idea to prove Cantor's theorem: the cardinality of the power set of a set A is strictly larger than the cardinality of A. This established the richness of the hierarchy of infinite sets, and of the cardinal and ordinal arithmetic Cantor had defined.
 His argument is fundamental in the solution of the Halting problem and the proof of Gödel's first incompleteness theorem.
 Cantor wrote on the Goldbach conjecture in 1894.